-- Before lunch at one of local restaurants located in the city center, we went to Revolutionary Marty’s Cemetery.
-You will look bronze busts of people taking part in the liberation from Japan.
-Again, you can buy flower and should bow to the main tomb at front.
+- Here, I witnessed the dead bodies of Kim Jong-il and Kim Il-sung.
+They were placed in separated rooms.
+All visitors should bow from three sides of their bodies, except the head part.
+After that, we’re guided into a room displaying all rewards obtained by the leaders: souvenirs, medals, and certificates from other countries.Before lunch at one of local restaurants located in the city center, we went to Revolutionary Marty’s Cemetery.
+We looked bronze busts of people taking part in the liberation from Japan.
+Again, we were suggested to buy flower and should bow to the main tomb at front.

 Day 4 (The National Day)

-- It took about 22 hours from Pyongyang and stop at some stations, though it was a good way to see countryside of North Korea.
+- It took about 22 hours from Pyongyang and stop at some stations.
+I liked it because it was a good way to see countryside of North Korea.
 It was my first time having sleeper train, and I loved it!

 - The passenger were not only tourists.
 There were the locals and the Chinese.